September 22nd 2017

 Anti-inflammatory diets are not only good for reducing inflammation but are alkalizing, energising and will help you feel brighter all round.

 And lastly, eat right!
-Anti-inflammatory diets are not only good for reducing inflammation but are alkalizing, energising and will help you feel brighter all round.
+Anti-inflammatory foods are not only good for reducing inflammation but are alkalizing, energising and will help you feel brighter all round.
 Include things like oily fish, nuts (especially almonds), lots of green leafy veg and avocados.
 High fibre foods such as brown rice, nuts, seeds, fruit and veg will help to remove toxins from the body and this will help to reduce any inflammatory responses.

 Good fats are essential - they help the body to go down an anti-inflammatory route, so make sure you are getting your omegas!
 Turmeric is one of my favourites, it contains something called curcumin, which is a marvel with this sort of thing as is ginger, garlic and onions.
 Pineapple and papaya are not only anti-inflammatory but they also have digestive enzymes.
 Cabbage, juiced or otherwise has something called L-glutamine which can help to re-seal your gut, or you could try a herb called slippery elm, which when mixed with water is very soothing and healing to the digestive tract.
 There are lots of books available on the subject from Amazon, but the rules I have stated here are the basic principles.